anonymous141592/PoPETS2025.1-submission99/Enhanced_MIA/readme.txt

 Correlation_heatmaps.py implements Pearson's correaltion heatmap between data features of the synthetic datasets, in order to help visualize data unfairness.

+MIA_plots.py contains vectors of sample results obtained from previous runs.
+And a plotting method.

 ------------------------------------------------Choice of lambda---------------------------------------------------------
 The FairGan architecture's goal is to debias the data.
 That is, create data-records with minimal disparate impact, and disparate treatment.
 For this purpose a second discriminator is integrated to the architecure.
 This second discriminator acts as fairness discriminator that predicts the sensitive attribute from a the non-sensitive ones.
 Therefore, the generator must produce samples where the sensitive attribute cannot be predicted from the non-sensitive ones.
 The loss of this second discriminator is scaled by a value lambda that gives "strength" (or not) to this second criteria. lambda = 0 is equivalent to a regular GAN (not a fair one).
 Higher values of indicate higher importance of the fairness constraint.